shaunhyp57/everglades/docs/README.rst

 ::
   pip install -e everglades-server/

-Finally, edit the ***test_battle.py*** script to reflect the current working environment.
-Update the following lines with their path in the filesystem:
+Finally, edit the ``test_battle.py`` script to reflect the current working environment.
+Update the following lines with their path in the file system:
 -  agent 0 file
 -  agent 1 file
 -  config directory